-Draw on evidence from neuroscience to help ensure the success of change management programmes by building cultures and designing processes that help people be more innovative, productive and engaged.Out of stock
+Draw on evidence from neuroscience to help ensure the success of change management programmes by helping people be more innovative, productive and engaged.Out of stock

 Understanding how employees' brains work has lasting impact in terms of meeting business objectives and becoming an employer of choice.
 Neuroscience for Organizational Change helps businesses understand why employees find organizational change difficult and what they need from work relationships to perform at their best.
 Providing practical examples of how to apply these insights, the book enables organizations to improve performance as well as support the mental and emotional well-being of employees.

 Drawing on examples from big-name organizations such as Lloyds Banking Group, Department for Business, Innovation and Skills, Orbit Housing Group and BAE Systems, Neuroscience for Organizational Change looks at the need for social connection at work, the essential role that leaders and managers play, how best to manage emotions and reduce bias to avoid making flawed decisions, and why we need communication, involvement and storytelling to help us through change.
 It also sets out a new science-based planning tool, SPACES, to enhance motivation.

 This book is a great synthesis of scientific research and practical implementation.

 Vincent Walsh, Professor of Human Brain Research, University College London

 This book is an important contribution to the increasing focus on productivity and on employees' emotional and mental welfare.

 David MacLeod, OBE, Co-chair of Engage for Success

 A brilliant read for anyone leading change.
 This book really helps you understand how people tick and is packed full of practical advice to guide people through uncertainty and have change land successfully.